zacharyad/testFirstPart2/06-Functional-Programming/README.md

 This will give you a better understanding of each method.
 Even though you need to create them using an Imperative approach, you will have a better grasp on when and how to use the built-in methods when practicing declarative programming.

 <hr>

+#### Use Array Methods

+There is another section called "use array methods" where you will have to use the built-in Array.prototype methods you created in the first section!